Skip to content

 1. Specify a remote repository that contains the Helm charts for zot.
 Give the repo a local name, such as project-zot, as in this example:

-$ helm repo add project-zot http://zotregistry.io/helm-charts
+$ helm repo add project-zot http://zotregistry.dev/helm-charts

 "project-zot" has been added to your repositories